EstradaPedro/FreeCodeCampLessons/README.md

 * Focused on using display: grid to show how to make a grid and how to use CSS with grid elements

-Responsive Web Design Projects Started on 2/17/2019
+Responsive Web Design Projects Started on 2/17/2019 --> Finished on 2/20/2019

+* See other file on Github with the project code in it

+Basic Javascript Started on 2/21/2019

+* Focuses on the basic syntax of JS